mapcrafter/mapcrafter/docs/getting_started.rst

 Now you need to get your Minecraft Textures.
 You need the following files:

-* chest.png
-* enderchest.png
-* largechest.png
-* foliagecolor.png
-* grasscolor.png
+* directory ``chest/`` with normal.png, normal_double.png and ender.png
+* directory ``colormap/`` with foliage.png and grass.png
-* the ``blocks/`` directory from your texture pack
+* directory ``blocks/`` from your texture pack
+* endportal.png and fire.png

-You can get those files from your ``minecraft.jar`` file (default textures) or from another texture pack.
+You can get those files from your Minecraft Jar file (default textures) or from another resource pack.
 You should put those files in the ``src/data/textures/`` directory.
 There are already ``endportal.png`` and ``fire.png``.

-To extract the textures from the ``minecraft.jar`` there is a python script ``find_images.py`` in the ``src/data/`` directory.
+To extract the textures from your Minecraft Jar file there is a python script ``find_images.py`` in the ``src/data/`` directory.
 Just go into the ``src/data/textures/`` directory or into your own textures directory and run::

     python find_images.py /path/to/my/minecraft.jar

+You will probably find your Minecraft Jar file in ``~/.minecraft/version/%version$/%version%.jar``.

 You can now specify this directory with the texture images as your textures directory.